-[Sponsored] My latest article for Middlesex County takes us to the pumpkin patch!
+[Sponsored] My October 2017 article for Middlesex County takes us to the pumpkin patch!
 After all, if you’re going to use pumpkin spice, don’t you think there should be a pumpkin involved in the recipe as well?
 The County pays me to develop recipes and write about the food producers and markets in the rich agricultural area outside of London, Ontario, but I would have created these Maple Pecan Pumpkin Bars regardless.
 And now, you can find the recipe right in this post, instead of going to their website.
 [Updated October 2018]

 Maple Pecan Pumpkin Bars